WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/readme.md

 # Meta Boxes

-A previous method to extend the editor was custom meta boxes.
-The new block editor has numerous new ways to extend the editor that offer a better experience it is encouraged to port custom meta boxes.
-For more information for existing meta boxes, see [this backward compatibility article](../../../../../docs/designers-developers/developers/backward-compatibility/meta-box.md).
+Prior to the block editor, custom meta boxes were used to extend the editor.
+The new editor enables new ways to extend giving more power to the developer, and a better experience for the authors.
+Porting older custom meta boxes to one of these new methods is encouraged, to create a more unified and consistent experience for those using the editor.

+The new block editor does support most existing meta boxes, see [this backward compatibility article](../../../../../docs/designers-developers/developers/backward-compatibility/meta-box.md) for more support details .

-Here are tutorials for two methods for creating similar functionality in the Block Editor.
+Here are two mini-tutorials for creating similar functionality to meta boxe in the Block Editor.

-### Use Blocks to Store Meta
+## Use Blocks to Store Meta

 The first method is to use Blocks to store extra data with a post.
 The data is stored in a post meta field, similar to how meta boxes store information.

 * [Store Post Meta with a Block](../../../../../docs/designers-developers/developers/tutorials/metabox/block-post-meta.md)

-### Sidebar Plugin
+## Sidebar Plugin

 **TODO** This tutorial needs to be written.